SWOT-JPL/swotsimulator/doc/source/science.rst

 * :mod:`run_nadir.py` enables the user to run the nadir alone.

+As of version 3.1, the simulator can run on several processor, just add the options `proc_number = [your number of processor] <params-file>` in your parameter file.
+Please note that data will be duplicated in each processor and thus can take a large amount of your RAM.

 Inputs
 -------
 The inputs are SSH model outputs in netcdf (to read netcdf4 files, the python module netCDF4 is needed).
 Each time step is stored in one file so that there are as many files as time steps.
 A list of file (in .txt format)  is read by the software.
 It contains the grid file and all SSH model outputs.
 The first file in this list is the grid, therefore, if the grid is contained in the SSH files, the first SSH file should be repeated.
 The directory that contains input (:ref:`indatadir <params-file>`) and the name of the list of files (:ref:`file_input <params-file>`) are specified in the params file.